LurieK/DailyTarot-Copy/README.md

 The dropdown menu allows users to select a card from a list of options.
 Each card is represented by the Raider Waite image of the card and its name.

 ### Card Prediction
-Once a card is selected, the application uses the selected card's name to make an API call to a tarot card meaning service.
-The API returns a prediction for the day based on the meaning of the selected card.
+Once a card is selected, the application uses the selected card's name to make an API call to ChatGPT and returns a prediction for the day based on the generated meaning of the selected card.

 ## Installation